What are Fire Doors and How Do They Work?

 By installing fire doors along main escape routes and communal areas, occupants of a building on fire will be able to avoid the fire and exit the building safely without coming into contact with the fire or smoke.

-Fire Compartmentation And Passive Fire Protection
+Fire Compartmentalisation And Passive Fire Protection

-Fire Doors are an important part of fire compartmentation, but they are not enough on their own.
+Fire Doors are an important part of fire compartmentalisation, but they are not enough on their own.
 Fire rated walls that can hold back a fire for 30, 60, 90 or 120 minutes also need to be incorporated into the fabric of a building.
 The rating of the fire wall specified will depend upon the building's use, and by related building regulations or insurance requirements.

 This 'Passive Fire Protection' relies on the fabric of a building being able to contain a fire situation for long enough to allow its occupants to be safely evacuated.